S.A.F.E.’s Peace Programme has been operational across Kenya since 2010, having started in response to the post-election violence of 2008.

 The surge in violence, terrorism and ethnic tension across Kenya since the March 2013 election has built upon centuries-old tribal, economic, social and political chasms in Kenyan society and have made clear that there is still a need for S.A.F.E.’s peace work.
 This is particularly the case in Mombasa.

 In late 2014, in partnership with Breakthrough Media, S.A.F.E. began work on production of a feature film based on SAFE Pwani’s highly successful forum play Jack and Salim, with a significant online education component provided by Breakthrough Media.
 This programme of work and the film resource will draw on the lessons learned from S.A.F.E.’s successful Peace Programme and film Ni Sisi to develop and disseminate messages of peace to at-risk youth and communities on the Kenyan coast.
-The materials generated through these activities will be further disseminated through an online campaign targeting Muslim youth in East Africa, Europe and the US who are at risk of radicalisation from groups such as al-Shabaab operating in and from the Kenyan coast.
+The materials generated through these activities will be further disseminated through an online campaign targeting Muslim youth in East Africa, Europe and the US who are at risk.